loyihsu/Lynn/README.md

 * `.normal` would request from the cache first if a storage manager is provided and if no valid cache is found, it will request from the url specified.
 * `.alwaysLive` would skip the cache and request from the live server immediately.
 * `.sample` would request from the cache first if a storage manager is provided and if no valid cache is found, it will return and save the `sampleData` specified in the `TargetGroup` into the cache.
+* `.alwaysFail` would skip the cache and immediately fail to simulate a situation when request failed.

 Just specify any response mode from above by: